zpuckeridge/blog/posts/is-gods-love-reckless.md

 Many people are quick to defend the use of the word with the following argument:

-> "The word is not to describe God himself, but to describe the love he shows us.
-From a human perspective, the way God gives himself up for us appears reckless."
+> The word is not to describe God himself, but to describe the love he shows us.
+From a human perspective, the way God gives himself up for us appears reckless.

 Cory Asbury himself also came out with a defense for the use of the word 'reckless':

-> "When I use the phrase, “the reckless love of God”, I’m not saying that God Himself is reckless.
-I am, however, saying that the way He loves, is in many regards, quite so." - [Cory Asbury](https://www.facebook.com/coryasburymusic/posts/many-have-asked-me-for-clarity-on-the-phrase-reckless-love-many-have-wondered-wh/10158977378510171/)
+> When I use the phrase, “the reckless love of God”, I’m not saying that God Himself is reckless.
+I am, however, saying that the way He loves, is in many regards, quite so. - [Cory Asbury](https://www.facebook.com/coryasburymusic/posts/many-have-asked-me-for-clarity-on-the-phrase-reckless-love-many-have-wondered-wh/10158977378510171/)

 Firstly, to understand the controversy and why there is an issue with the word, we must look at the definition of 'reckless'.